-Since August 2014 the amounts of study grant were higher for new higher level students than for old higher level students.
-However, from August 2017, study grants paid to higher education students were adjusted to the level of the grants provided to students at the middle level.
-Starting January 2018, a guardian of a child under 18 years of age will receive a provider supplement of 75 euro per month.
+Since August 2014 the amounts of study grant are higher for new higher level students than for old higher level students.

 In August 2014 the basic amount of study grant and the full increase of the study grant were indexed by legislation (national pension index).
 After two index adjustments (August 2014 and August 2015), the indexation was abolished in 2016.